 Poi, to pacific islanders, is like potatoes are to the Irish or pasta is to the Italians.
 It is the staple starch in Hawaiian cuisine.
-It is a food that James Michener talked about in his classic book, Hawai’i: Poi is a food that an old man with no teeth and a small baby can eat and digest perfectly.
+It is a food that James Michener talked about in his classic book, Hawai’i.
+He said that poi is a food that an old man with no teeth and a small baby can eat and digest perfectly.

 Poi is a thick paste made from Kalo* tubers, which are pounded to create a sticky consistency like pudding.
 Sometimes it is watered down to feed babies or the elderly.
 Because it was traditionally eaten with your fingers, there is a modern-day expression to describe the thickness of it by how many fingers you need to scoop up a bite.
 The fewer fingers, the thicker the poi.

 Its unique flavor is definitely an acquired taste.
 It can be slightly sour from the fermentation that comes in the preparation process.
-Adding a little lomi lomi salmon (see below) to your poi is one of the best ways to learn to love it.
+Adding a little lomi lomi salmon (below) to your poi is one of the best ways to learn to love it.

-Although Lomi Salmon was brought to Hawai’i from other pacific islanders, it is now a traditional dish that will never be absent from the table of a Hawaiian Lūʻau or any other Hawaiian lunch or dinner for that matter.
+Lomi Salmon was brought to Hawai’i by other pacific islanders, but it is now a traditional dish that will never be absent from the table of a Hawaiian Lūʻau or any other Hawaiian lunch or dinner for that matter.

 There are just 4 ingredients in Lomi Salmon.
 Want to try it??
 It is super simple to make.

-Laulau is made with layers of leaves from the kalo plant filled with butterfish, fatty pork and sometimes chicken wrapped and steamed in ti* leaves.
-It is fragrant, meaty and very juicy.
+Laulau is made with layers of leaves from the kalo plant.
+It is filled with butterfish, fatty pork, and sometimes chicken wrapped and steamed in ti* leaves.
+It is fragrant, meaty, and very juicy.

-Laulau are traditionally cooked in an imu* with kalua pig (see below) for hours, which infuses the food with an indescribable smoky flavor.
-The kalo leaves become a lot like a juicy, flavor-packed, cooked spinach.
+Laulau are traditionally cooked in an imu* with kalua pig (below) for hours, which infuses the food with an indescribable smoky flavor.
+The kalo leaves become a lot like juicy, flavor-packed, cooked spinach.
 It is onolicious*.